alextamkin/dabs/README.md

 This repository contains the code for DABS, a benchmark for domain-agnostic self-supervised learning algorithms.
 The basic components of the benchmark can be found in [datasets](#datasets), [encoders](#encoders), and [algorithms](#pretraining-algorithms).
 Training is implemented with the [PyTorch Lightning](https://www.pytorchlightning.ai/) framework, logging with [Weights and Biases](https://wandb.ai/), and configuration management with [Hydra](https://hydra.cc/).

+## Updates

+**Jan 2023**
+* Fixed a bug in the Captioned Images domain (MSCOCO and VQA).
+Please rerun pretraining and transfer for this domain if you've used it previously.
+Numbers for this domain have been updated in the repo and paper.
+* Incorporated a patch for [CVE-2007-4559](https://github.com/advisories/GHSA-gw9q-c7gh-j9vm), a vulnerability in Python's tarfile package.

 ## Usage
 We provide support for Python >= 3.7.
 Install requirements with
 ```bash